 If the 5G ProSe PC5 QoS Parameters IE is included in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, use it as defined in TS 23.304 [47].

+If the IAB-node Release Status Inquiry IE is included in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, include in the corresponding UE CONTEXT MODIFICATION RESPONSE message the IAB-node Release Status IE.

+If the IAB-node Release Status IE is included in the UE CONTEXT MODIFICATION RESPONSE message, the AMF shall, if supported, store it and use it as defined in TS 38.401 [2].

 Interactions with RRC Inactive Transition Report procedure: